keijack/python-simple-http-server/README.md

     server.start(prefer_coroutine=True)
 ```

-From `0.13.0`, coroutine mode uses the coroutine server, that means all requests will use the async I/O rather than block I/O.
+From `0.13.0`, coroutine mode uses the coroutine server, that means all requests will use the async I/O rather than block I/O. So you can now use `async def` to define all your controllers including the Websocket event callback methods.

 ## Logger